Back to Insurance Topics

 Infrastructure Investments

-Infrastructure projects are asset-intensive and generate predictable and stable cash flows over the long term, which provide a natural match for insurers’ liabilities-driven investment strategies and prevent economic capital erosion arising from duration mismatch particularly in a low interest rate environment.
-Since infrastructure investment can offer portfolio diversification, low-risk and competitive returns over long timeline, institutional investors, such as insurance companies, pension funds, etc., are increasingly seeing this as a viable and distinct asset class.
-However, the resilient and credit performance of infrastructure has not been reflected in the standard approaches for the credit risk in most regulatory frameworks.
+Infrastructure projects are asset-intensive and generate predictable and stable cash flows over the long term, which provide a natural match for insurers’ liabilities-driven investment strategies and prevent economic capital erosion arising from duration mismatches, particularly in a low-interest rate environment.
+Because infrastructure investment can offer portfolio diversification, low-risk and competitive returns over long timeline, institutional investors, such as insurance companies and pension funds are increasingly seeing infrastructure as a viable and distinct asset class.
+However, according to some industry professionals, the resilient and credit performance of infrastructure has not been adequately reflected in the standard approaches for credit risk in most regulatory frameworks.

-Background: Insurance companies have long been a significant presence in infrastructure financing.
+Status: Insurance companies have long been a significant presence in infrastructure financing.
 As of Dec.
-31, 2019 U.S. insurers hold approximately $9 billion in U.S. securities ($1 billion in preferred stock), $144 billion of municipal revenue bonds, and $413 billion of corporate bonds in the following infrastructure sectors: utilities; natural resources; communications; transportation; social infrastructure and power generation.
-New bank regulations are likely to cause banks to significantly decrease infrastructure lending while government infrastructure funding is facing significant political headwinds, encouraging a more efficient allocation of capital by shifting the supply of long-term funding ton insurers.
-However, we have also heard that there are impediments (i.e. regulatory, procedural, etc.) in the insurance industry from being more active in this asset class.
+31, 2019 U.S. insurers hold approximately $9 billion in U.S. securities ($1 billion in preferred stock, $144 billion of municipal revenue bonds, and $413 billion of corporate bonds in the following infrastructure sectors: utilities; natural resources; communications; transportation; social infrastructure and power generation).[1]
+Government infrastructure funding is facing significant political headwinds, encouraging a more efficient allocation of capital by shifting the supply of long-term funding ton insurers.
+Some industry representatives report impediments (i.e. regulatory, procedural, etc.) in the insurance industry from being more active in this asset class.

 Meetings